 What's Driving the Outperformance?

-The stock has a great record of positive earnings surprises, as it hasn't missed our earnings consensus estimate in any of the last four quarters.
+The stock has an impressive record of positive earnings surprises, as it hasn't missed our earnings consensus estimate in any of the last four quarters.
 In its last earnings report on May 21, 2019, AutoZone reported EPS of $15.99 versus consensus estimate of $15.23.

 AutoZone may be at a 52-week high right now, but what might the future hold for the stock?
 A key aspect of this question is taking a look at valuation metrics in order to determine if the company is due for a pullback from this level.

-AutoZone has a Value Score of A. The stock's Growth and Momentum Scores are A and F, respectively, giving the company a VGM Score of B.
+AutoZone has a Value Score of B. The stock's Growth and Momentum Scores are A and A, respectively, giving the company a VGM Score of A.

 We also need to look at the Zacks Rank for the stock, as this supersedes any trend on the style score front.
 Fortunately, AutoZone currently has a Zacks Rank of #2 (Buy) thanks to favorable earnings estimate revisions from covering analysts.

-Since we recommend that investors select stocks carrying Zacks Rank of 1 (Strong Buy) or 2 (Buy) and Style Scores of A or B, it looks as if AutoZone meets the list of requirements.
+Since we recommend that investors select stocks carrying Zacks Rank of 1 (Strong Buy) or 2 (Buy) and Style Scores of A or B, it looks as if AutoZone passes the test.
 Thus, it seems as though AutoZone shares could have potential in the weeks and months to come.

 How Does AutoZone Stack Up to the Competition?

-Shares of AutoZone have been moving higher, and the company still appears to be a decent choice, but what about the rest of the industry?
-Some of its industry peers are also impressive, including CarMax (KMX), Alibaba Group Holding (BABA), and Costco Wholesale (COST), all of which currently have a Zacks Rank of at least #2 and a VGM Score of at least B, making them well-rounded choices.
+Shares of AutoZone have been soaring, and the company still appears to be a decent choice, but what about the rest of the industry?
+Some of its industry peers are also looking good, including Best Buy Co.
+(BBY), PriceSmart (PSMT), and Lithia Motors (LAD), all of which currently have a Zacks Rank of at least #2 and a VGM Score of at least B, making them well-rounded choices.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report